SPANDigital/presidium/content/_recipes/02-hosting presidium/04-hosting-as-a-sub-module.md

 ---
-title: Separate Repositories
+title: Hosting as a Sub-module
 author: torabisu
-roles: Developer
 ---

-# Separate Repositories

 If you wish to keep your documentation stored in a separate repository, but still use it within your project, you can use git submodules: